-Conduct complaints will be either referred to back to the police service in question for investigation or retained by the OIPRD for investigation.
+Conduct complaints will be either referred back for investigation to the police service in question, another police service for investigation, or retained by the OIPRD for investigation.

 When a complaint is referred to a police service, an officer in the service’s professional standards unit, or an officer designated by the police chief where a service does not have a professional standards unit, will conduct the investigation.
 The OIPRD continues to manage and oversee that complaint.

-OIPRD case coordinators track the referred investigation as it progresses, and coordinate with police service liaison officers, as well as complainants, to ensure that all directions, timelines and notice requirements are met.
-Case coordinators also receive and review interim investigative updates from the police service and work together with our Legal Unit and Director if issues arise.
+OIPRD Investigators track the referred investigation as it progresses, and coordinate with police service liaison officers, as well as complainants, to ensure that all directions, timelines and notice requirements are met.
+OIPRD Investigators also receive and review interim investigative updates from the police service and work together with our Legal Unit and Director if issues arise.

 If the OIPRD does not agree with the way the investigation is handled, the Director can direct the chief to deal with a complaint in a specific manner, assign the investigation to another service, take over the investigation or take or impose any action necessary.